* Assistant Managing Editor of Newsweek Magazine

 * Longtime panelist on syndicated “Inside Washington” TV show

 * Grandson of six-time Socialist Party presidential candidate Norman Thomas

 Evan Thomas is the Assistant Managing Editor of Newsweek magazine.
 Since 1992 he also has been a panelist on the weekly syndicated public affairs TV show Inside Washington.

-Thomas was born in April 1951 in Huntington, New York and grew up in Cold Spring Harbor, New York.
+Thomas was born on April 25, 1951 in Huntington, New York and grew up in Cold Spring Harbor, New York.
 His father, Evan Thomas II, was an executive with the book publishing house Scribner’s.
 His grandfather was Norman Thomas (1884-1968), disciple and successor to Eugene V. Debs, founder of America’s Socialist Party.
 Norman Thomas was the Socialist Party candidate in six presidential elections from 1928 through 1948.

 Evan Thomas was schooled at the elite Phillips Andover Academy in Massachusetts, graduating in 1969.
 He went on to earn a bachelor’s degree from Harvard College in 1973 and a Juris Doctorate at the University of Virginia Law School four years after that.

 In 1977 Thomas was hired by Time magazine, where for the next nine years he worked as a correspondent, writer and editor.
 In 1986 he and Time National Editor Walter Isaacson co-wrote The Wise Men: Six Friends and the World They Made, a book about Averell Harriman, Dean Acheson, George Kennan, and others who had shaped U.S. foreign policy after World War II.